franzaurus/purplish/README.md

 # Purplish
 A WordPress theme with a three-layer parallax hero section.
 Here I take inspiration from the works of Studio VØR and WebDev For You.
-I built this theme on top of the Twenty Twenty-Four theme.
+I built this theme on top of the WordPress' Twenty Twenty-Four theme, that means this is a customizing work.
+I made a separate theme out of the customization for a documentation purpose.

 Disclaimer: I don't own any images that are included in this work.
 All the images are the property of their respective owner.

 - Demo site: http://https://krai.dwrf.my.id/
 - Studio VØR: https://dribbble.com/studiovor